8. Diversify your Portfolio

 10. You will do terrible shows and that’s OK

 You need to have terrible shows in order to have the good ones.
 It’s hard to accept in the moment but beating yourself up won’t change the laws of mathematics.
+It’s statistically impossible for all of your shows to go well.
 If you catch yourself feeling like the world is ending and you’re a terrible person because your show didn’t go as you wanted, call me up and I’ll serve you a health dose of perspective.
 Our universe is 13.8 billion years old.
 Humans came on the scene about 2.3 million years ago.
 We survived an ice age that lasted 100,000 years.
 Your audience (and you!) will survive a 4 minute burlesque act even if… you fell on your ass, your g-string slipped sideways, you couldn’t get your pants off and the music stopped playing.
 Say it with me now, “I WILL DO TERRIBLE SHOWS AND THAT’S OKAY!
 Also, I’m still a cool a person because I tried”.